-Regardless of the beliefs of the current EPA chief, the vast majority of the scientific community continues to assert climate change is due in large part to carbon dioxide emissions, at least 15 percent of which is attributable to the transportation sector.
+Regardless of the beliefs of the current EPA chief, the vast majority of the scientific community continues to assert climate change is due in large part to carbon dioxide emissions.
+In 2009, EPA reported 28% of emissions.
+Now EPA says at least 15 percent of which is attributable to the transportation sector.
 In short: gas-powered vehicles are killing the Earth.

 In fact, the National Resource Council stated that the transportation sector encompasses all movement of people and goods.
 However, about 28 percent of U.S. greenhouse gas (GHG) emissions are from this sector.

 Moreover the overwhelming share of these emissions are from CO2 emitted.
 That’s as the result of burning transportation fuels.
 All consequently derived from petroleum (EPA, 2009c).
 I mean that between 1970 and 2007, U.S. transportation energy use and GHG emissions nearly doubled.

 However now, as the USEPA reporting Global Emissions by Economic Sector.

 Electricity and Heat Production (25% of 2010 global greenhouse gas emissions): The burning of coal, natural gas, and oil for electricity and heat.
 That is the largest single source of global greenhouse gas emissions.